Data Guide

 This indicator reflects sea level rise relative to a 1995-2014 baseline period for assets within 5km from the coast.
 An asset’s distance to the nearest coastline is derived using 0.01 degree resolution, satellite-derived estimates of coastline locations from NASA’s Ocean Color Group.

 Observed Sea Level Rise This indicator reflects observed sea level changes based on satellite data from NASA’s Jet Propulsion Lab.
+A 24-month rolling average is used to reduce high-frequency variability.
 The satellite data tracks sea surface height anomalies from a collection of different satellite sensors.
 This product has global coverage (-80 to 80 latitude) from 1993 to present.
 The data does not incorporate local land subsidence or rebound.

 Known Limitations